SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 ## Configuration

-### Query endpoint
+### Query sources

-For a `#ask` query to retrieve results from a remote location, an external query source is required to be registered with a unique key and assigned to a lookup processor:
+For a `#ask` query to retrieve results from a remote location, an external query source is required to be registered with a unique key and assigned a lookup processor as in:

 ```
 $GLOBALS['smwgQuerySources'] = array(
     'mw-foo' => 'SMWExternalAskQueryLookup',
 );
 ```
-The key used to identify an endpoint is expected to correspond to an interwiki prefix.
-Details of that prefix can be either inserted directly into into MediaWiki's interwiki table or if it is more convenient the setting `$GLOBALS['seqlgExternalRepositoryEndpoints']` can be used in form of:
+The key used to identify an endpoint is expected to correspond to an [interwiki prefix][iwp].
+Details of that prefix can be either inserted directly into MediaWiki's interwiki table or if it is more convenient the setting `$GLOBALS['seqlgExternalRepositoryEndpoints']` can be used in form of:

 ```